 The cheerful white stars have a soft mauve blush and proliferate over the strappy, mid green foliage.

-These bulbs are tough, enduring and virtually fool proof.
-They are easy to plant and can be left in the ground where they will gradually multiply as they bring you years and years of joy.
+They are easy to plant and can be left in the ground where they will slowly multiply, bringing you years and years of joy.

-Spring Star Flower blooms open for an impressive amount of time, creating a welcome sight in late winter, then lasting right through to spring.
-For us the season is as early as July and as late as November, depending on where they are in our garden (shaded ones begin and later).
+Spring Star Flower blooms open for an impressive amount of time, from late winter right through spring.
+For us it is as early as July and as late as November depending on where they are in our garden (those in shade tend to flower later).

-Plant them in a sunny to light shade position in any well drained soil.
-Water in, then sit back and wait for spring!
+Plant them in a sunny position in any well drained soil.
+Water in then sit back and wait for spring!
 The mid green, clumping foliage is narrow and forms a handsome clump.

 This is our recommendation for the best display, keeping in mind bulbs look best when planted nice and close together.